valentynkt/BackendGarden/content/notes/Design Patterns Cheatsheet.md

 ![[../Files/Images/FfcSxrszkj.png]]

 **Category**: [[Structural patterns|Structural]].

 **What it is**: Attach additional responsibilities to an object dynamically.
-Provide a flexible alternative to sub-classing for extending functionality
+Provide a flexible alternative to sub-classing for extending functionality.

 **Description**:
 ![[Decorator Pattern#Summary]]